salsita/geo-tree/README.md

          Berlin, Germany
     */

-Same as for `find()` method: the order passed `data` items to the callback is determined by underlaying red-black tree structure, do not expect to see the callbacks invoked in any particular order.
+Same as for the `find()` method: the order passed `data` items to the callback is determined by underlaying red-black tree structure, so do not expect to see the callbacks invoked in any particular order.

 ### For debugging: dump